decentraland/architecture/README.md

 ### Scene Loader System

-[Module](https://github.com/decentraland/explorer/tree/df1d30412dcd1a94d933171a39796837aedc87a1/kernel/packages/decentraland-loader) to Loads and unloads the scenes/parcels based on user position.
+[Module](https://github.com/decentraland/explorer/tree/df1d30412dcd1a94d933171a39796837aedc87a1/kernel/packages/decentraland-loader) that loads and unloads the scenes/parcels based on user position.

 ### Scene